SilviaSaverino/Movie-Critique/README.md

 ### Github project issue

 I encountered an issue when attempting to modify my user stories in GitHub Issues and Projects.
-Initially, I had trouble editing or deleting functionalities and saving them, but I was able to resolve this by rewriting them.
-However, I realized too late that with this approach it might seem that i did not follow Agile methodology, and as a result, the creation date of these stories on my GitHub profile is now February 18th, instead of January 15th.
+Initially, I had trouble editing or deleting functionalities and saving them, but I was able to resolve this by rewriting some of them.
+However, I realized too late that with this approach it might seem that i did not follow Agile methodology for all of them, and as a result, the creation date of these modified stories on my GitHub profile is now February 18th, instead of January 15th.

 ![screenshot of user stories created on 15Jan](/MovieCritique/docs/userstoryissuegithub.png)